 Having lost their fight before the hearings examiner and their petition for reconsideration rejected, the DFSA is now seeking a direct judicial review of Turner’s land-use decision through the state’s Land Use Petition Act (LUPA) process.

-“One of the arguments we’re going to make is that this was not a Type III land-use decision, but a Type IV that should have gone to the city council,” Lewellan said.
+“One of the arguments we’re going to make is that this was not a Type III land-use decision, but a Type IV that should have gone to the city council,” Lewallen said.

 The lawyer, who has represented the DFSA pro bono through the hearings examiner process, said he realizes the LUPA process can be lengthy.

-“These cases can take 12 to 18 months to fully litigate,” Lewellan said.
+“These cases can take 12 to 18 months to fully litigate,” Lewallen said.
 “But we are prepared to go the full distance on this.”